Program Structure & Family Responsibilities

 Academic Support

-We guide your child through their chosen curriculum, helping them complete assignments, stay on track, and understand what they’re learning, giving you the freedom to homeschool without carrying the full load alone.
+We guide your child through their curriculum using instructor-led and small-group learning, helping them stay on track, complete work, and understand what they’re learning, so families can choose a non-traditional school model without carrying the full responsibility alone.

 -